Otumian-empire/swift-python/exercise20c.md

                     print("You are a man who admires risks, we love you..")

                 # this is where the random numbers are generated
-                # you can alter this to suite your needa
+                # alter this to suite for a different functionality
                 start, end = 0, 2

                 # on this like we use a component from the import